top of page

 Instead, I find myself trying to connect these profoundly nuanced concepts without favoring one over the other, because I believe pride and humility are both important.
 The challenge is toeing the incredibly fine line between too much and too little of either… or both.

 Conversations about pride and humility are often riddled with landmines.
-People have strong opinions about too much pride or too little humility.
+There are strong opinions about too much pride or too little humility.
 Conventional wisdom says pride is bad and humility is good, but is that really true?

 An abundance of pride coupled with a lack of humility bears narcissistic fruit.
 People with egotistical qualities find little value in the thoughts and opinions of others, believing their own ideas and actions are superior to those around them.

 At the same time, having too little pride and excess humility erodes self-esteem and self-worth.
-This toxic combination causes people to lose themselves in their humility to satisfy their desire to be meek.
-They sacrifice their wants, and sometimes even their needs, all in the name of prioritizing humility at all costs.
+This toxic combination can cause you to lose yourself in humility while trying satisfy a desire for meekness.
+You can sacrifice your wants, and sometimes even your needs, in the name of prioritizing humility at all costs.

 Powerful forces

-So many factors pull us to one side or another, leaving little room for anything but extremes.
-These powerful forces dictate our attitudes, behaviors, and beliefs about pride and humility.
+So many factors can pull you to one side or another, leaving little room for anything but extremes.
+These powerful forces dictate your attitudes, behaviors, and beliefs about pride and humility.

 Gender norms and expectations form some of the most profound dividing lines between pride and humility.
 Psychologists and sociologists have noted the differences between society’s expected levels of pride and humility in both men and women and the consequences of falling out of line.